Meutya Hafid

 Meutya Viada Hafid (born 3 May 1978 in Bandung, West Java) is an Indonesian newscaster and politician.
 Since October 2019, she has been Chair of the First Commission of the People's Representative Council, responsible for matters regarding national defense, foreign affairs, information, communications, and intelligence.
+She is now the 8th Minister of Communication and Digital Affairs of Indonesia.
 She is a member of the Golkar Party.

 Before entering politics, Hafid is a journalist for Indonesian TV news channel Metro TV.